billy-mtv/annasimps979-jpg.github.io/Characters/Character-Advancement.md

 *  Flex Proficiency.
 Passive.
 You become proficient in a type of weapon or armor you were not previously proficient in.

 ## Advancing Tier
 Once you have bought one of each of the six tier improvements, you are ready to increase your character's tier.
 To do so, you must spend 3 Anima to either summon their eidolon in battle or spend Anima to save them from True Death.
-Once this has been done, the character advances to the next tier.
+Once this has been done, the character advances to the next tier, and automatically receives the advancement corresponding to the rank of their archetype equal to their new tier.

 ## Changing Aspirations and Relationships
 It is inevitable that a character's Aspirations and Relationships will change throughout the game.
 When they use them to spend Anima, they will abandon or change them depending on the narrative.
 In addition, whenever player determines that their character's Aspiration has changed and/or they have acquired or lost a Relationship, they have the ability to modify them at will.
 They should then announce this to the group so that the other players and the GM can take proper note of the change.